The 5 Main Challenges of Payroll and How to Address Them

 Managing payroll is a very meticulous task that even a minor error could cost expensive damages.
-While managing payroll in-house is the best way to be in control of all payroll processing, it’s never just a basic back-office task.
+While managing payroll in-house is the best way to be in control of your finances, challenges in payroll processing are inevitable and are never just a basic back-office task.

-Here are the main payroll challenges that you have to consider and how to effectively address them.
+Here are the main payroll processing challenges that you have to consider and how to effectively resolve payroll issues

-While manual payroll processing requires no upfront investment on software or any other electronic system (except for a calculator), manually keying in data and calculations make you prone to errors or duplications, which can cause even bigger payroll problems for the company.
-Not utilising a form of software means that employee data cannot be stored and calculations and deductions cannot be computed automatically, making all steps redundant every pay run.
+While manual payroll processing requires no upfront investment on software or any other electronic system (except for a calculator), manually keying in data and calculations makes you prone to errors or duplications, which can cause even bigger payroll problems for the company.
+Not utilizing any software means that employee data cannot be stored and calculations and deductions cannot be computed automatically, making all steps redundant every pay run.

 The Solution: Automation is key.
-A specialised payroll software solves all these dilemmas and more.
+A specialized payroll software solves all these dilemmas and more.

-Payroll tax problems remain a major challenge for companies that do not hire the right people to do the job.
-Whatever the reason is for not filing taxes accurately and on time, whether it’s because of negligence or lack of knowledge, great penalties and even legal action await.
+Payroll compliance challenges remain a major challenge for companies that don’t hire the right people to do the job.
+Whatever the reason is for not filing taxes accurately and on time- whether it’s because of negligence or lack of knowledge, great penalties and even legal sanction await.

-The Solution: Invest in hiring the right person to manage your payroll, with expertise on the taxation laws of your country and the years of experience to prove it.
+The Solution: Invest in hiring the right person to manage your payroll, with expertise on the taxation and regulatory laws and the years of experience to back it up.